devdexcode/registration_system/README.md

 #IN LATER VERSIONS
-1. sanitzation,
-2. auto generate pages,
-3. layout css to display responses more better
+1. layout css to display responses in a better way
-4. add admin page with dynamic fields.
+2. add admin page with dynamic fields.